Lali-J/python/G3TiCS/numpy_tutorial/pandas.md

 ### Questions:
 - Which column did you choose?
+    - I chose column GPA
 - What is the mean?
+    - 2.33026521042084
 - What is the median?
+    - 2.38
 - What is the minimum value?
+    - 0.31
 - What is the maximum value?
+    - 4.3
 - In your own words, what do these statistics tell you about the data?
+    - There is a very wide range of how good or bad the grades are at this school but overall it seems really negative

 ## Part 5: Selecting Data